OSGeo/gdal/swig/python/README.rst

 if pip is expected to do a source build because no wheel is available for your specified platform and Python version.

-To install with numpy support, you need to require the optional numpy component:
+To install with numpy support, you need to require the optional numpy component as well as the Python packaging tools wheel and setuptools:

 ::

+    pip install wheel setuptools>=67
     pip install gdal[numpy]

 To install the version of the Python bindings matching your native GDAL library: